Management Policy Corporate Governance

 Remuneration for the Company’s officers is based on their job positions, specifically their roles, authorities and responsibilities.

-Remuneration for Directors (excluding Directors who are members of the Audit & Supervisory Committee) is comprised of fixed remuneration (base pay and position-based pay) and performance-linked remuneration (performance-based pay and restricted stock-based compensation).
+Remuneration for Directors (excluding Directors who are members of the Audit & Supervisory Committee) is comprised of fixed remuneration (base pay and position-based pay), performance-linked remuneration (performance-based pay), and stock-based compensation (restricted stock-based compensation).
 Directors who are members of the Audit & Supervisory Committee only receive fixed remuneration (base pay).

-The Company has introduced restricted stock-based compensation for officers to share with shareholders the advantages and risks of changes in the stock price and increase their motivation to contribute to raising the stock price and enhancing corporate value.
-The Company shall grant part of the performance-based compensation calculated using the existing calculation method as stock compensation.
-The Company shall grant monetary claims to eligible Directors to grant restricted stock-based compensation.
-The eligible Directors shall make in-kind contributions of all the monetary claims and in return receive common shares of the Company.
+Stock-based compensation (restricted stock-based compensation) is intended for officers to share the advantages and risks of changes in the stock price with the shareholders and to increase the officers’ motivation to contribute to raising the stock price and enhancing corporate value.
+The Company shall grant a calculated certain percentage of performance-based pay as stock compensation.
+The eligible Directors shall make in-kind contributions for all the monetary claims, and in return shall receive common shares of the Company.
 The eligible Directors may not transfer, create a security interest on, or otherwise dispose of the common stock during a specified period.
-The Company shall acquire the shares without consideration under certain circumstances.
+The Company shall acquire the shares without consideration in certain circumstances.

 The percentage of Directors’ total remuneration that is performance-based compensation varies according to the results of the Company.
 The Company uses consolidated ordinary income, which reflects foreign exchange gains and losses, as an indicator in the calculation of performance-based compensation because foreign currencies account for a large percentage of the Company’s transactions.